tchartron/dotfiles/st3-settings/README.md

 And then we're able to select it with `cmd` + `shift` + `p` and "Select Color scheme" OR "UI: Select Theme"

-## Use specific color scheme depending one language
+## Use specific color scheme depending on language

 Use `Preferences` => `Setings Syntax Specific`
 Paste inside : `"color_scheme": "Monokai.sublime-color-scheme"` the color scheme you want to use